 The Bicicletta is both dry and bitter, composed of Campari, white wine, and soda water.
-It’s part of the Spritz family but it swaps out the sugary sparkling wine with soda water and white wine.
-It has a total of 43 calories, compared to an Aperol Spritz at 279 calories, the Biciletta is a great low sugar alternative.
+It’s part of the spritz family but it swaps out the sugary sparkling wine with soda water and white wine.
+It has 43 calories; compared to an Aperol Spritz at 279 calories, the Biciletta is a great low sugar alternative.

 These adjustments are an excellent reminder that you don’t have to endure a dry bitter drink in order to be mindful of a cocktails sugar content.
 Consider low sugar substitutes with drinks like the Mojito, Daiquiri, or Mint Julep for lighter and cleaner cocktails.